The ElleVet Project is dedicated to providing free veterinary care and supplies to pets of the homeless and street pets who need veterinary care.

 We are unique, in that we go to where the homeless and their pets congregate, to treat the invisible pets of people who have no transportation or means to seek care.

-Over a 2 month time period, the ElleVet Project treated over 1200 pets and met thousands of homeless.
+Over two months, the ElleVet Project treated over 1200 pets and met thousands of homeless.
 People routinely waited in line for 6-7 hours to receive care for their pets.
-The need was overwhelming and even with a team of just 3 people, we made a huge impact on so many pets and people.
+The need was overwhelming, and even with a team of just three people, we made a massive impact on so many pets and people.
 This is a largely invisible group of animals in desperate need of care, so Christian and Amanda made the ElleVet Project a permanent philanthropic organization.

 Christian Kjaer founded ElleVet Sciences with Amanda Howland in 2017.
 Kjaer is credited with developing the business strategy for ElleVet and positioning the company for its current success in a crowded hemp CBD (cannabidiol) market, focusing on research-based products that deliver the best support for dogs and cats affecting mood, appetite, the immune system, and more.
 Kjaer was formerly a senior executive at Westbrook, Maine-based IDEXX Laboratories, a leader in pet healthcare innovation, including his role as president of its subsidiary OPTI Medical Systems, as well as his stints as vice president and general manager of its Water Division and the South Asia/Middle East/Africa Region.
 Additionally, his background includes tenures as CEO of European tech companies Cantion and Chempaq.